to be deleted To be deleted

 Just an information log of what I did to make mtest work in QtCreator.
 This acts as a temporary scrapbook note until (if?) these instructions can be finalized and turned into the real compilation documentation.

 Real-time Interfacing of VST Instrument Libraries with MuseScore using a Digital Audio WorkstationConnecting MuseScore to a digital audio workstation (DAW) for real-time usage and recording of high quality instrument sample libraries (sometimes known as VSTs or plugins).
 Software used: Windows 10 x64 operating system, MuseScore 3, Reaper 6, ASIO4ALL, and loopMIDI.
-How to create 'old style' and other special tremolosThis HowTo is superseded by the built-in tremolo style option you can set using the inspector.
+How to create 'old style' and other special tremolosThis HowTo is superseded by the built-in tremolo style option as of MuseSciore 3.6.0, you can set it using the inspector.

 The old howto is available below for those that might still have a use for it.